ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

     import pytest

     # 'cube_geom_and_mesh' is another fixture defined in 'conftest.py'
     @pytest.fixture(scope="function")
     def basic_components(mapdl, cube_geom_and_mesh):
-        """Given a model in 'cube_geom_and_mesh', let's define some components to work with later.""" mapdl.components["mycomp1"] = "NODE", [1, 2, 3]
+        """Given a model in 'cube_geom_and_mesh', define some components to work with later.""" mapdl.components["mycomp1"] = "NODE", [1, 2, 3]
         mapdl.components["mycomp2"] = "KP", [1, 3]